Skip to main content

 Hurricane and Impact-Rated Hardware for Florida

 In Florida, commercial door hardware on exterior openings has to do two jobs the rest of the country does not require: survive hurricane wind pressure and resist windborne-debris impact.
-The governing documents are the Florida Building Code (FBC) and, in the High-Velocity Hurricane Zone (HVHZ — Miami-Dade and Broward counties), a product-specific Miami-Dade Notice of Acceptance (NOA) or a Florida Product Approval.
-The hardware that qualifies is part of a tested door assembly: the door, frame, hinges, lock/exit device, and any glazing are approved together, not as separate parts.
-The corrosion baseline is 630 satin stainless because coastal salt destroys lesser finishes.
+The governing documents are the Florida Building Code (FBC) and, in the High-Velocity Hurricane Zone (HVHZ, meaning Miami-Dade and Broward counties), a product-specific Miami-Dade Notice of Acceptance (NOA) or a Florida Product Approval.
+The hardware that qualifies is part of a tested door assembly, where the door, frame, hinges, lock or exit device, and any glazing are approved together rather than as separate parts.
+The corrosion baseline is 630 satin stainless, because coastal salt destroys lesser finishes.
 This guide explains the approval system, the assembly concept, and how to keep hardware selections inside an approved listing.

 The approval system: FBC, NOA, and Product Approval